 My husband brought groceries to the family and spent a half-hour trying to comfort a group of people who showed no interest in comfort.
 “I’m glad he’s dead,” one said, and the rest agreed.
 Though I can’t imagine the boy escaping regret for the whole of his life, he showed no remorse on that afternoon when Dave sat ready to point the way to forgiveness.

 We tried to reach out again, not long after, when Dave spotted the owner of the property, J.D., out near the mailbox.
 J.D. lived in a travel trailer off to the side of the mobile home, which he had rented to the other family.
 We’d just returned from the grocery store and had a box of donuts in a bag between us.
 Dave handed the donuts to J.D., chatted with him a bit, and then suggested that they get together for coffee.

 “I might like to do that, Pastor,” J.D. said.
 Dave left our number and told the quiet man to call anytime.

 But coffee never happened.
 A week turns into a month pretty quickly, and months slip by before you catch what’s happening.
 Once in awhile, one of us would mention J.D. and the coffee idea would resurface.
 But before it could come to life, J.D. was gone.
 One night, after several drinks with his live-in girlfriend, J.D. fell asleep … and she shot him.

 Three deaths; three long yellow strips of crime scene tape.
 I was sick of the sight.
-But one afternoon, before I realized what I was doing, I stopped my car directly in front of that unpruned bush.
-Reaching into the branches, I pulled out a section of that tape and tore it away, then brought it home and tacked it to the bulletin board above my writing desk.
+But one afternoon, impulse made me stop my car directly in front of that unpruned bush.
+Reaching into the branches, I pulled out a section of tape and tore it away, then brought it home and tacked it to the bulletin board above my writing desk.